 - Stacie Aileen Haynes, executive director of the Susquehanna SPCA, Cooperstown, NY

 - Casey Mundell, Deputy County Attorney with the Maricopa County Attorney’s Office, Phoenix, AZ

 If you would like to learn more about these amazing individuals, then simply follow the link above.
 I hope you all enjoyed learning about today’s post; I honestly had great fun writing about Chuck the Duck.
 I’ve always loved writing such meaningful posts on epoch.pet and enjoy helping to raise awareness about such vital organisations and their causes.
 If you’d like to see some of our other posts about animal legislation or national pet days, then follow the links below to some of our most popular posts:

 - International Dog Assistance Week

 - National Train Your Dog Month

 - The Dangerous Dogs Act 1991 and Breed Specific Legislation within the UK

 These are just a select few of the 130 blog posts we have on epoch.pet so make sure you check our many other interesting posts on the blog when you get a chance.
 I just want to finish today’s post by saying how much I appreciate all the support from our wonderful followers.
-Despite the fact that I haven’t got round to posting any new content on the blog this year, epoch.pet is doing better than ever and our SEO strategies seem to be working out well as each month our views and visitors seem to keep growing.
+Even though I haven’t got round to posting any new content on the blog this year, epoch.pet is doing better than ever, and our SEO strategies seem to be working out well as each month our views and visitors seem to keep growing.